UKCloud/documentation/articles/vmware/vmw-how-license-microsoft.md

 - **Office 365**

-  - UKCloud licensing - we are not able to provide Microsoft Office 365 licensing. .
+  - UKCloud licensing - we are not able to provide Microsoft Office 365 licensing.

   - Microsoft Mobility - this is a valid option for Office 365 ProPlus licences as long as you have valid Software Assurance in place.
-In order to take advantage of this option, you must manage your Office 265 implementaiton and ensure you haev the correct number of licenses to reflect your user count.
-This option is available via the QMTH program, and more information is available on the [UKcloud website](https://ukcloud.com/qualified-multitenant-hoster-program/)
+To take advantage of this option, you must manage your Office 365 implementation and ensure you have the correct number of licences to reflect your user count.
+This option is available via the QMTH program, and more information is available on the [UKCloud web site](https://ukcloud.com/qualified-multitenant-hoster-program/).

 - **Remote Desktop Server Access Licence**